mmesser1970/PowerShell-Scripts-Library/README.md

 Completed Scripts:

+-ADUser-ListToCSV: Extracts all Active Directory information for users listed in a text file end exports the info to a CSV file.

 -Display-ComputerInfo: Displays a wealth of computer information you may need.
 Easy for end-users to read.

 -PC_Refresh_Asset_Inventory: Exports asset information to an Excel Workbook.

 Scripts to come:

--All-ADUserstoCSV: Extracts all Active Directory users to a CSV file.

 -Fill-ADPCDescription: Updates computer information in Active Directory for online connected devices.